suchismitasarker/CHESS-Summer-School-QM2/README.md

 See the ./LICENSE file for details.

 ## Acknowledgments
-Organized as part of the CHESS Summer School QM2 Program 2026 for NSF AI-MI summer research and CICF Summe rprograms.
+Organized as part of the CHESS Summer School QM2 Program 2026 for NSF AI-MI summer research and CICF Summer rprograms.